 What are personal loan interest rates in South Africa?

 The lender determines the interest rate for your personal loan.
 When you agree to the terms of the contract, you also agree to this set interest rate.
-The maximum interest rate in South Africa is around 27.50% per annum as per the National Credit Act Regulation.
+The maximum interest rate in South Africa is 27.50% per annum as per the National Credit Act Regulation.

 Interest rates vary from lender to lender.
 However, they can be defined as either fixed or variable.
 Typically, your lender will start charging you interest from the date that the loan is drawn down into your bank account.